jaredsparta/epic_and_user_stories/README.md

 - Each user story contributes to the completion of the epic story.
 - D.O.D. is usually when the stated user can complete the outlined task.

-## Examples
+---
+**Benefits**
 - One of the benefits of this way is that epics and user stories can be written at differing levels of detail, allowing flexibility in development.
-- An example of a epic/user story exemplar is:
-    - "As a \<person>, I want \<some goal> so that \<reason>"
-    - Where epics are more general people, user stories are more specific to the type of person

-**Example 1**
+- Epics allow teams to always have a connection to a greater business goal in mind.
+- User stories allow teams to keep their focus on the end user while enabling collaboration.

+**Example**
-- Epic story:
-Improve streaming service for Q1 launch
+- Epic story:  Improve streaming service for Q1 launch

-This can be split up into specific user stories, depending on which type of user we are interested in helping currently.
+    - This can be split up into specific user stories, depending on which type of user we are interested in helping currently.

 - User story 1:
 iPhone users need access to a vertical view of the live feed when using the mobile app.